WHO WE ARE as UNITED METHODISTS

 In the midst of a sinful world, through the grace of God, we are brought to repentance and faith in Jesus Christ.
 We become aware of the presence and life-giving power of God's Holy Spirit.
 We live in confident expectation of the ultimate fulfillment of God's purpose.

 We are called together for worship and fellowship and for the upbuilding of the Christian community.
 We advocate and work for the unity of the Christian church.
 We call all persons into discipleship under the Lordship of Jesus Christ.

 As servants of Christ we are sent into the world to engage in the struggle for justice and reconciliation.
 We seek to reveal the love of God for men, women, and children of all ethnic, racial, cultural, and national backgrounds and to demonstrate the healing power of the gospel with those who suffer.

 Rev. Matthew Mariani

 Matthew came to Hampshire from Garrett-Evangelical Theological Seminary in Evanston, Illinois where he earned a Master of Divinity (M.Div) with a concentration in theology.
 During his seminary career he served as a chaplain intern at Northwestern University's Office of Religious & Spiritual Life, and as a cross-cultural pastoral intern at Emmanuel UMC in Evanston.
-He is a Local Licensed Pastor in the Illinois Annual Conference and is a certified candidate on the Elder track for ordination.
-He also serves as pastor to First UMC in Hampshire with a heavy 4 block commute.
+Initially he was appointed as a local pastor to First UMC on Grove Ave in 2017 before being made a two-point charge pastor with Zion in 2018.
+He was a commissioned as a Provisional Elder in the Illinois Annual Conference in 2020.

 In addition to serving as pastor to Zion and First UMC's, Matthew is the Chaplain for the Hampshire Fire Department.
 There he provides care to members of the community in crisis as well as to first responders.